canonical/lxd/doc/api-extensions.md

  * `POST /1.0/storage-pools/<pool>/<type>/<volume>` accepts the new source type `backup`

+## backup\_override\_name
+Adds `Name` field to `InstanceBackupArgs` to allow specifying a different instance name when restoring a backup.

+Adds `Name` and `PoolName` fields to `StoragePoolVolumeBackupArgs` to allow specifying a different volume name when restoring a custom volume backup.

 ## storage\_rsync\_compression
 Adds `rsync.compression` config key to storage pools.
 This key can be used to disable compression in rsync while migrating storage pools.